 Dress your child in clothing that is comfortable, uncomplicated, and easy for them to manage at bathroom time - a great confidence booster.
 Clothing and shoes should be able to stand up to rugged outdoor play.
 Expect mud, so it is advisable to keep special occasion clothing at home.
 Avoid all commercial inspired clothing or items with distracting images.
 The children are easily caught up by popular commercial imagery which distracts them from their natural tendency to healthy imaginative play.
 Play tattoos, watches, jewelry, light up shoes, or nail polish must stay at home.
-Appropriate School clothing includes plain tops and bottoms that are free of graphic commercial images, letters, numbers, sequins or beads.
+Appropriate School clothing includes plain tops and bottoms that are free of graphic commercial images, letters, numbers, sequins, or beads.

-Please refer to the STUDENT DRESS CODE
+Please refer to the STUDENT DRESS CODE on page 24 of this handbook for more information.

-It is important that the children have the opportunity to experience nature and discover the play possibilities of all weather conditions.
 We go outside in all but the most inclement weather.
 The children need to be dressed accordingly.
 For rainy days, they will need raincoats with hoods or hats, rubber boots, and rain pants.
-On cold days, please dress your child for a stretch of outdoor play.
+On chilly days, please dress your child for a stretch of outdoor play.
 Layering is essential, warm hats, scarves, mittens, boots, snow pants, and undershirts must be provided.
 For hot sunny days, a hat is strongly recommended for sun protection.
 Your child's teacher may have specific requirements.